David-51/Hypnos/README.md

 ## Quick démos
 You can quickly create a demo with establishments, suites, users and other features. run the script demos : `source sql/hypnos.sql`
-All the users password created are 12345678.
+All the users passwords created are 12345678.